GlobalyGenius/GlobalyGenius/README.md

 # Globaly Genius

-Belarusian AI enthusiast creating projects at the intersection of artificial intelligence and modern technologies.
+Belarusian AI-enthusiast creating projects at the intersection of artificial intelligence and modern technologies.

 ## 🚀 Main Projects